open-edge-platform/app-orch-tenant-controller/README.md

 - in the Orchestrator Harbor, the project specific `catalog-apps` project is deleted
 - in the Application Catalog, all entities for the project are deleted
-- deletion of cluster templates is handled by the Cluster Template Manager
 - deletion of deployments is handled by the App Deployment Manager

 ### Method of Operation

-The Tenant Controller listens for Project `create` and `delete` events coming from the multi-tenancy data model and dispatches these events to `plugins` that handle the application catalog, Harbor, cluster templates, and extensions packages.
+The Tenant Controller listens for Project `create` and `delete` events coming from the multi-tenancy data model and dispatches these events to `plugins` that handle the application catalog, Harbor, and extensions packages.
 The plugins utilize `southbound` implementations to communicate with the app catalog server, Harbor server, CTM server, and ADM server.